saltcute/kasumi-doc/responses/event.md

 In `Kasumi.js@^3.0.0`, the `message.text` event is a combination of `message.text.markdown` and `message.text.plain` for compatibility.

-However, official KOOK clients now send everything in `message.text.markdown`. `message.text.plain` sent by bots are converted to `message.text.plain` on KOOK's server.
+However, official KOOK clients now send everything in `message.text.markdown`. `message.text.plain` events triggered by other bots are converted to `message.text.markdown` on KOOK's server.

 :::